GoogleChrome/web.dev/src/site/content/en/blog/progressively-enhance-your-pwa/index.md

 ## The Native File System API

-So now that I have addressed this, let's look at the actual Native File System API based implementation.
+So now that I have addressed this, let's look at the actual implementation based on the Native File System API.
 For importing an image, I call `window.chooseFileSystemEntries()` and pass it an `accepts` option parameter where I say I want image files.
 Both file extensions as well as MIME types are supported.